Grades Assigned to Research Courses That Are Repeated

-If students are working on dissertation or thesis research beyond the required 7 research credits for dissertation or the number required for thesis by their program, they should be registered in the appropriate research course (e.g., Individual Dissertation or Individual Master’s Thesis), and the course work graded as P or UP, not NG or I. Students should be graded for the semester based on their progress/achievements in that semester.
+If students are working on dissertation or thesis research, they should be registered in the appropriate research course (e.g., Individual Dissertation or Individual Master’s Thesis), and the course work given a final grade each semester (not using SP, NG, I grades, or any other "placeholders").
+Students should be graded for each semester based on their progress and achievements in that semester.

 Note: The definition of a "research course" is a course outside of formal class work or instruction that allows a student to be registered as a graduate student while he/she is working independently on his/her thesis or dissertation under the guidance of his/her adviser or dissertation committee.
 This policy also applies to internships and other multiple semester or series courses.